swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 ## Closing Thoughts

-In short I don't think there is a much of future in the current crop of JavaScript MVCs.
+In short I don't think there is much of future in the current crop of JavaScript MVCs.
 I think if you sit down and think for months and years in the end only something akin to Om (even if tucked away under a traditional MVC hood) will deliver an optimal balance between